pranathisarma11uk-del/Customer-Churn-Analysis-Using-Machine-Learning/README.md

 -	Temporal Analysis: The current dataset is a static snapshot.
 Future iterations could incorporate time-series data to track behavioral trends and identify at-risk customers even earlier.
 -	Industry Application: While validated in telecommunications, this framework's principles can be adapted and tested in other high-churn industries such as banking and streaming services.

-## Conclusion
-This report demonstrates the transformative potential of predictive analytics in customer retention.
-By moving from a reactive to a proactive stance, the company can significantly reduce churn, protect a substantial portion of at-risk revenue, and build a more stable, loyal customer base.
-The recommended action plan provides a clear and immediate path to realizing these benefits.